Staff

 My commitment to dyslexia intervention is supported by extensive training, including courses at Texas Scottish Rite Hospital for Dyslexia, multiple programs through the Region 6 Service Center’s Dyslexia Intervention programs, along with training in Reading by Design.
 I am always seeking new opportunities to deepen my expertise, as empowering dyslexic students to unlock their full potential is the cornerstone of my teaching career.
 Simply put, I am passionate about this work—and I truly love every moment of it

-Hello my name is Bash.
-I was part of the foster program at Renner Academy.
-I was able to come to school and be with the most amazing kids and teachers.
-I fit in so well, Kristen Renner, the founder and Head of School of Renner Academy, adopted me.
-I became the Chief Happiness Officer at Renner.
-I get to visit classrooms, sit with boys and girls that may need some happiness if they are feeling sad, listen to kids read, and be part of an amazing school team!
-I love to be petted, and I love to get special treats, but most of all I LOVE kids!
-I cannot wait to spend my day at school!
+Hello our names are Bandit (black and white fur) and Edward (tan and brown fur).
+We are able to come to school and be with the most amazing kids and teachers.
+We fit in so well, and we love being the Chief Happiness Officers at Renner.
+We get to visit classrooms, sit with boys and girls that may need some happiness if they are feeling sad, listen to kids read, and be part of an amazing school team!
+We love to be petted, and we love to get special treats, but most of all we LOVE kids!

 Ren the Roadrunner